Deepest Blue: History

 Deepest Blue consists of Joel Edwards and Matt Schwartz.
 Schwartz had worked with Arthur Baker, Mica Paris, JTQ and Massive Attack prior to Deepest Blue.
 He collaborated with Massive Attack on their album Mezzanine, helping to co-write "Dissolved Girl" which was used in the 1999 film The Matrix.
 After being signed to Warner Chappell, fellow producer and singer-songwriter Edwards went on to work with Ed Case, Planet Funk, Chicane, M Factor, Skin and Melanie C.

+In a 2004 Guardian interview, Edwards said the name “Deepest Blue” was inspired by a computer accident in which the words appeared after a mistyped command, and that the song’s reflective tone was influenced by Coldplay’s “Yellow.”
+He also expressed a desire to merge club music with lyrical songwriting rather than produce conventional dance tracks.

-Deepest Blue's first single, "Deepest Blue", was released in 2003.
-It peaked at No. 7 in the UK Singles Chart, their highest chart entry.
+After signing with Data/Ministry of Sound, Deepest Blue's first single, "Deepest Blue", was released in 2003.
+It peaked at No. 7 in the UK Singles Chart, their highest chart entry, and number 5 on the UK Dance Singles Chart.
 Their second single, "Give It Away", reached No. 9 in the UK chart in early 2004, and No. 2 in the airplay chart.
 Their third release, "Is It a Sin", reached the Top 30 in May 2004.
 Their fourth single, "Shooting Star" was released in August 2004 peaked at No. 57 in the UK chart.
 It was used as the backing music for Sky Sports News between 2004 and 2007.
-Deepest Blue's only album, Late September, reached No. 22 in the UK Albums Chart.
-The group sold 70,000 albums, earning them a silver disc.
+Deepest Blue's only album, Late September, reached No. 22 in the UK Albums Chart, and number 13 in Scotland.The group sold 70,000 albums, earning them a silver disc.
+Contemporary reviews described the record as a "blend of emotive pop songwriting and polished club production".

 After a break to work on alternative projects, Deepest Blue reformed in 2006.
 They released "Miracle" on Destined Records in 2008.
 The group split up in 2010.